Growleads-B2B/MasterRepo-CRM-Tool-Streamlit-Deployment/README.md

 - **Export Options**: Download consolidated data as Excel or CSV
 - **Analytics Dashboard**: View data quality metrics and distribution charts
 - **Source Tracking**: Keeps track of which file and sheet each row came from
+- **Database Ready**: Prepared for integration with various database solutions

 ## Installation